kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 ### The Dataset Config API

-The `DatasetConfig` represents the APIs that data scientists can use to configure dataset location.
+The `DatasetConfig` represents the APIs that data scientists can use to configure the dataset location.

 ```golang
 type DatasetConfig struct {